 P-block elements in the periodic table comprises of boron group, carbon group, nitrogen group, chalcogens, halogens and nobel gases.
 P-block elements contain nonmetals, semimetals and metalloids.

 d-block elements also referred as transition metals.
 D-block elements properties are intermediate between s-block elements and p-block elements.

 f-block elements also called as inner transition elements.
 F-block elements consist of those elements whose atoms or ions have valence electrons in f-orbitals.

 Newland's arrangement was a grouping of the elements in increasing atomic weights (starting with lithium) in horizontal rows of eight elements, with each new row directly beneath the previous one.

-Some important things you didn't know about the periodic table
+Some important things you did not know about the periodic table

 - Periodic table of elements created as a giant cheat sheet

 - To determine those weights, scientists had passed currents through various solutions to break them up into their constituent atoms.
 According to battery polarity the atoms of one element and atoms of another moved to opposite directions to each other.
 Later all atoms are gathered weighed.